-19. PROVISION FOR DEFECT LIABILITY
+18. PROVISION FOR DEFECT LIABILITY

-Gro oup
+Group

-2020 2019
+2021 2020

 S\$ S\$

+At beginning of the year 240,000

-Provision for the year, representing balances at end of year 240,000
+Provision for the year (Note 25) 240,000

+At at end of year 240,000 240,000

 The Group offers warranties for its underground cable installation services for a period of 2 to 5 years and undertake to rectify defects within this period.
 A provision was recognised at the reporting date for expected claims from customers based on past experience of level of rectification works.